Loaded Scalloped Potatoes

 2 lbs Yukon Gold or Russet potatoes, thinly sliced

-1 small onion, finely diced
+1 small yellow onion, finely diced

 3 tablespoons butter